Persecution of Hindus: Background

 The Hindu temples destroyed by the King Mahasena in the 3rd century CE in order to establish the doctrine of the Buddha were said to have been those of the unbelievers.
 The 12th century CE rulers Vikramabahu I and his successor Gajabahu II were denied royal consecration by the Sangha on the basis of their Hindu faith since kingship on the island was reserved for Buddhists for the purpose of protecting Buddhism.
-Among the charges levelled against Magha, the Hindu invader from Kalinga who seized power in Polonnaruwa in the 13th century CE with the help of his soldiers and mercenaries from the modern Kerala and Damila (Tamil Nadu) regions in India, in the Culavamsa was the spreading of false faith.
+In the context of the destructive impacts on Buddhist brought by Magha, the Hindu invader from Kalinga who seized power in Polonnaruwa in the 13th century CE, the Buddhist chronicle Culavamsa charges him with the spreading of false faith.
 The Pujavaliya composed in the aftermath of Magha's invasion declares that the unbelievers will never have permanent residence on the island reserved for Buddhism and that it is only suitable for Buddhist rulers.
-But Māgha's rule of 21 years and its aftermath are a watershed in the history of the island, creating a new political order.
-A second poilitical center emerged in the north of the island where Tamil settlers from previous Indian incursions occupied the Jaffna Peninsula and the Vanni.
-(Note: The land between Anuradhapura and Jaffna) Many Tamil members of invading armies, mercenaries, joined them rather than returning to India with their compatriots.
-By the 13th century the Tamils too withdrew from the Vanni almost entirely into the Jaffna peninsula where an independent Tamil kingdom had been established.
-Māgha, a bigoted Hindu, persecuted Buddhists, despoiling the temples and giving away lands of the Sinhalese to his followers.
-His priorities in ruling were to extract as much as possible from the land and overturn as many of the traditions of Rajarata as possible.
-His reign saw the massive migration of the Sinhalese people to the south and west of Sri Lanka, and into the mountainous interior, in a bid to escape his power.
 The increasing influence of Hinduism on the island starting from the 13th century CE was resisted by the Sangha who decried the worship of Hindu gods and ridiculed Hindu customs such as wearing the sacred ash.
-However, the Sinhalese kingdoms continued to decline, under the attacks by South Indian states.
-The last Sinhala king to rule from Polonnaruva was Parākramabāhu III (1302–1310), who was actually a client king of the Pandyas and later had to retreat to Dambadeniya.
-After this, Sinhala kings were forced to retreat further to the south (to cities like Kurunagala and Gampola), mainly in search of security from South Indian states and from the expansive Tamil kingdom of Jaffna (a Hindu realm which now controlled the north-west of the island).
 Leading Buddhist monks conspired to assassinate the King Kirti Sri Rajasinha of South Indian origin in 1760 on the basis that he was a "heretical Tamil" who refused to give up Hindu practices such as wearing the sacred ash.

+Colonial period

+Under Portuguese colonial rule in the 16th century, the Hindu population of the Jaffna kingdom was subjected to forced conversion to Catholicism and reportedly 500 Hindu temples, including the principal one at Nallur, were destroyed.
+Other prominent Hindu temples outside Jaffna, such as Koneswaram in Trincomalee, which till then had been a famous shrine for foreign pilgrims, and Munneswaram in Puttalam, were also destroyed.